isc-patrick/sds-samples/total-view/README.md

   * An IRIS Adaptive Analytics (AtScale) license
   * An account with InterSystems so you can access our container registry at https://containers.intersystems.com

-Feel free to ask your **Sales Engineer** to help you with the requirements above.
-Particularly with the licenses and credentials.
+Feel free to ask your **Sales Engineer** to help you with the technical requirements above if you have any issues.

+You may also need to reach out to your **Sales Executive** to obtain the required licenses for InterSystems IRIS and AtScale.
 Customers must get the proper evaluation licenses to use this.

+**THIS COMPOSITION IS FOR EVALUATION PURPOSES ONLY.
+IT SHOULD NOT BE INSTALLED ON PRODUCTION SYSTEMS.**

 # Versions of softwares on Total View 2.4.0